 - Extended School Day and School Year– Because learning continues beyond the traditional school day and year, our extended timeframe provides additional opportunities for effective skill and talent development.
 Faculty are able to provide more structured time and individual attention, while students have the opportunity they need to get assistance with homework, test preparation, internships, and community service projects.

 - Continuous Professional Development – Teaching and learning are wonderfully complex and beautifully human experiences carried out in an ever evolving society.
 In response to the needs of students, teachers, and administrators, ISA’s professional development provides teachers and administrators a range of experiences to dig into what’s happening at the instructional and relationship level in their schools.
 In the course of our professional development (PD) experiences, participants engage with current exemplary practices as well as create ways to interrupt inequities that exist within the school community.

 Building Relationships & Personalization

-- Continuous Organizational Improvement – ISA teams meet regularly to ensure that students are progressing academically, socially and emotionally.
-Schools use a variety of strategies to assess their organizational and program effectiveness, including critical friends processes, peer observations, and reviews of teacher assignments and corresponding student work, and student performance data.
+- Continuous Organizational Improvement – Change, or the need for it, is one of the sure things in the life of a school that represents opportunities for growth—students graduate, course offerings shift, curricula evolve, educational policies are rewritten, personal circumstances change, loss is experienced, and students’ needs are dynamic throughout.
+In order to respond, or anticipate, or reflect on the ways in which a school can grow to be more humane and equitable, a continuous organizational improvement stance will be beneficial.
+ISA teams meet regularly to ensure that students are progressing academically, socially, and emotionally.
+Schools use a variety of strategies to assess their organizational and program effectiveness, including critical friends processes, peer observations, reviews of teacher assignments and corresponding student work, and student performance data.